 In recent versions of Windows, a warning will be presented by Windows if you attempt to install an any app that lacks a digital signature.

-    The newest version of Pathways is "digitally signed".
+All releases of Pathways since 2019 have been "digitally signed".
 To see the certification, you can right-click any of the Pathways executable files (such as Pathways.EXE, typically found in the "C:\Program Files (x86)\Pathways" folder) and choose properties.
 In the properties window, click the "Digital Signatures" tab.
 The certification will appear in properties as shown here:

 To see more information, you would click the signature in the list and then click "details".

 As a further measure to ensure that users get high quality, safe apps, Microsoft is encouraging users to get all of their apps from the Microsoft store.
 Microsoft does quality and virus checks on all software offerred through their store.

 In Windows settings, you can set an option to block all apps that don't come from the Microsoft store.
 Or you can permit non-store apps, and choose whether or not to get a "smartscreen" warning about such apps.
 These settings are covered in the Pathways Install Procedure.

 If you permit non-Windows store apps to be installed with the warning option, then you can install other apps, but you will get a warning for any app not known to Microsoft as a major app that is on their "white list".
 Microsoft has an automated means of tracking how many times apps are downloaded into user's PCs around the world.
 A "recognized" app for their white list is one that has been downloaded many times without problem.